MarioDelgadoSr/MyDataVisualizerDoc/README.md

 * The [data specifications](#Data-Attributes) for the free/demonstration version of ***My Data Visualizer*** are more restrictive than those described in the [DataVisual (Data + Visual) Design Pattern for WebGL 3D Assets](https://observablehq.com/@mariodelgadosr/datavisual-data-visual-design-pattern-for-webgl-3d-assets) and the business version.
 * Specifically, the attribute used to match/join the data to the visual objects is the [*name*](https://github.com/KhronosGroup/glTF/tree/master/specification/2.0#indices-and-names) attribute associated with each individual [mesh](https://github.com/KhronosGroup/glTF/tree/master/specification/2.0#meshes) that is the target of a visualization.
-* Refer back to the [Quick Start](#Quick-Start) for a specific example of this with *name* attribute referenced in both the data and glTF file.
+* Refer back to the [Quick Start](#Quick-Start) for a specific example of this with the *name* attribute referenced in both the data and glTF file.

 ##### Data Attributes